maedemir/Database-System-for-E-learning-management-system/README.md

 # How to run this project
 1. create a database
-2. add sql files to yout database project and create tables
+2. Add SQL files to your database project and create tables
-3. using FinalPrjData.xslx, fill the correspondent tables
+3. Using FinalPrjData.xslx, fill the correspondent tables, Add SQL files to your database project and create tables
-4. Add some arbitrary data to the empty tables(Remember to first fill out those who are foreign key for other tables)
+4. Add some arbitrary data to the empty tables(Remember first to fill out those who are foreign keys for other tables)
-5. Using python UI files, you can simply connect your database to UI(Just remember to change database name in main.py)
+5. Using the python UI files, you can simply connect your database to UI(Remember to change the database name in main.py)
 6. Done! easy-peasy🤏🏻
 # Project description and data
 [DB-00-2-FinalPrj.pdf](https://github.com/maedemir/Database-System-for-E-learning-management-system/files/9232204/DB-00-2-FinalPrj.pdf)